The firebrand leading Chicago's striking teachers

 "They've had 15 years of mayoral control, 15 years of the top-down, test-based approaches that all the nouveau reformers think is what helps public education," she says.
 In other cities, unions have come to agreements with administrators and political leaders because a more cooperative and collegial tone was set from the beginning.

-"The rest of organized labor has a lot to learn" from Lewis's coalition building, said Amisha Patel, the director of the Grassroots Collaborative, made up of nearly a dozen nonprofit groups that work with disadvantaged populations in the city.
+"The rest of organized labour has a lot to learn" from Lewis's coalition building, said Amisha Patel, the director of the Grassroots Collaborative, made up of nearly a dozen non-profit groups that work with disadvantaged populations in the city.

 "The way you build power and move forward is by building partnerships with community organizations and allies and community residents and parents and by being clear about where you're trying to move," he said.